 Boosting investment in sustainable energy projects is also one of the strategic priorities of European Fund for Strategic Investments (EFSI).
 The vast majority of energy projects approved for financing cover energy efficiency and the renewable energy sector.

-However, since energy efficiency investments generally take place on private properties, public funds should not provide the majority of support - the energy efficiency market must mature and become fully investible and subsidies should be better targeted towards vulnerable consumers or specific market failures.
+However, since energy efficiency investments are generally made in private properties, public funds should not provide the majority of support - the energy efficiency market must mature and become fully investible, and subsidies should be better targeted towards vulnerable consumers or specific market failures.